Functions

 User-defined member functions

-User-defined member functions belong to classes.
-They are similar to simple user-defined functions, but can be called only with a variable of that type.
+Class member functions are similar to other user-defined functions, but can be called only with a variable of that type.
 There are no other ways to execute member functions.

 Dll functions